Working at Heights: Ladders, Scaffolds, and Leading Edge Exposures

 Selecting the Right Access Method

 A ladder may be acceptable for short-duration access or light work, but it is a poor work platform when the task requires force, side loading, repeated trips, or two-handed installation.
-Mobile elevating work platforms, frame scaffolds, mast climbers, pump jack systems, and properly guarded decks can reduce risk when selected and used correctly.
-The field decision is practical: if the worker must carry bulky material, lean away from the ladder, drill overhead for long periods, or work near an unprotected edge, the ladder is probably the wrong tool.
+Mobile elevating work platforms, frame scaffolds, mast climbers, and properly guarded decks reduce risk when selected correctly.
+The practical field decision: if the worker must carry bulky material, lean away from the ladder, drill overhead for long periods, or work near an unprotected edge, the ladder is the wrong tool.

 Ladders

-Ladders need correct type, condition, angle, placement, and use.
-Extension ladders should be set on stable footing, secured against displacement when needed, and extended above the landing where used for access.
-Step ladders must be fully opened and locked.
-Workers should not stand on the top cap or use a closed step ladder as a straight ladder.
-The CHST should also watch for nearby doorways, traffic paths, mud, slick slab, overhead electrical lines, and ladders set on scaffold planks, boxes, or lift decks to gain extra reach.
+Extension ladders set at a 4:1 pitch (one foot out for every four feet of working height) and extend at least 3 feet above the upper landing when used for access.
+Step ladders must be fully opened and locked; workers never stand on the top cap or top step, and never use a closed step ladder as a straight ladder.
+Watch for ladders set in doorways, on mud or slick slab, near overhead electrical lines, or perched on scaffold planks, boxes, or lift decks to gain reach.
+The minimum clearance to overhead energized lines and the prohibition on metal ladders near electrical work are favorite distractor topics.

 Scaffolds